 Supporting connections and relations among food producers, urban people, students, policy makers, artists and others is at the heart of agroecology for sustainable, just food systems.
 Cultivate! co-hosts learning events, brigades, caravans and other exchange processes, aiming to strengthen territories in advancing healthy food and farming systems rooted in agroecology.
+In our own territories, we help make connections between those who eat and those who produce, between practice and policy and between the academic and the peasant world.
 Here is a selection of our current activities.

 Peasant agroecology in Central Asia and Eastern Europe (PACE)